mccalluc/mccalluc.github.io/resume/prose.md

 ## Code Samples

-I was the principle developer at the start on each of these: The successful ones have had later contributors who have taken them well beyond what I could have done alone.
+I was the principle developer at the start on each of these: Later contributors have taken the successful ones well beyond what I could have done alone.

 - HuBMAP components:
   - [Data Portal](https://portal.hubmapconsortium.org/) ([source](https://github.com/hubmapconsortium/portal-ui)): Flask site with React frontend